We're sorry for the inconvenience...

 Severance pay is available in certain circumstances and is calculated as 15 days of pay for each year of service.

-Employees typically work between 40 and 48 hours per week, but hours vary according to the type of work and industry.
+Full time employees typically work between 40 and 48 hours per week, but hours vary according to the type of work and industry.
 Between workdays, Indian workers receive 10.5 hours of rest.

 Overtime is compensated at twice the rate of regular pay.